 When America was in its infancy and struggling to find a culture and frustrated at governance from Great Britain, the word most frequently uttered in speeches and pamphlets and editorials was not "safety" or "taxes" or "peace"; it was "freedom."
-Two acts of Parliament assaulted freedom and broke the bonds with the mother country irreparably.
+Two acts of Parliament broke the bonds with the mother country irreparably.

 On the first Holy Thursday, Jesus attended a traditional Jewish Passover Seder.
 Catholics believe that at His last supper, Jesus performed two miracles so that we could stay united to Him.
 He transformed ordinary bread and wine into His own body, blood, soul and divinity, and He empowered His disciples and their successors to do the same.

 What does Easter mean?
 Easter means that there's hope for the dead.
 If there's hope for the dead, there's hope for the living.
-But like the colonists who fought the oppression of the king, we the living can achieve our hopes only if we have freedom.
+But like the colonists who fought the oppression of the king, we the living can only achieve our hopes if we have freedom.
 And that requires a government that protects freedom, not one that assaults it.